lfalck/AzureFunctionsPGPEncrypt/README.md

 [![license](https://img.shields.io/github/license/lfalck/AzureFunctionsPGPEncrypt.svg)]()
 # AzureFunctionsPGPEncrypt

 Azure function which performs PGP encryption using [PgpCore](https://github.com/mattosaurus/PgpCore).
-The public key can be stored in an environment variable, or in Azure Key Vault and accessed using [Key Vault references](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references).
+The public key can be stored in an environment variable or in Azure Key Vault by using [Key Vault references](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references).

 # Get started
 * Make a request to the function with the unencrypted data in the body